JeffGainsNGames/MP1-New-Path/readme.md

 The path created is intentional and any use of OoB is discouraged.
 Warp to start is also disabled as it shouldn't be needed.

-Current testing completion time: 2-4hrs
+Expected completion time: 2-4hrs

 ### Difficulty

-**Overall** - Beginner-Intermediate
+**Overall** - beginner - intermediate

-**Combat** - Fairly standard difficulty
+**Combat** - fairly standard difficulty

 **Tricks** - no major tricks, some beginner scan dashes required to traverse magmoor quickly, knowledge of enemy weakpoints without visors, one damage run detailed below.

-**Damage Runs** - One Major damage run ~halfway through the hack.
+**Damage Runs** - one major damage run ~halfway through the hack.
 Save located before and after.
 Ample E-tanks provided in prior areas.
 Will require some beginner scan dashes to cross vanilla rooms quickly.
 Heat dmg is reduced to make this "close" even with poor movement.